The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney’s Slightly Damaged Chair, Malibu, a signed lithograph print from 1973, is estimated to be worth between £3,150 and £4,750.
-This artwork has shown consistent value growth and has an auction history of seven total sales since its entry to the market in March 2005.
-The hammer price over the last 12 months has ranged from £2,032 in November 2023 to £3,738 in November 2024.
-The average annual growth rate of this piece is -8%.
-This work is part of a limited edition of 60.
+The value of David Hockney's Slightly Damaged Chair, Malibu (signed) is estimated to be worth between £3,150 and £4,700.
+This lithograph print, created in 1973, has shown consistent value growth and has an auction history of 7 total sales since its entry to the market in March 2005.
+Over the past 12 months, the average selling price was £3,738 across 1 total sale.
+The hammer price over the last five years has ranged from £2,032 in November 2023 to £3,738 in November 2024.
+The average annual growth rate of this work is -8%.
+The edition size of this artwork is limited to 60.

 Created with Highcharts 11.4.8Mar 2005Jun 2008Oct 2011Jan 2015Apr 2018Aug 2021Nov 2024$3,500$4,000$4,500$5,000$5,500$6,000$6,500© MyArtBroker